PranjalKumar09/e-notes-springboot-angular/project .md

 apart from dto create response of repoecive class also#

-here we dont delete user data directly, it's not recommended so delete with so we have isDelete , os make delete in persepective of user
+here we dont delete user data directly, it's not recommended so delete with so we have isDelete , os make delete in persepective o  f user

  @DeleteMapping("/{id}")
    @GetMapping("/{id}")